 Superset: double bicep curls with a flat back (3 x 10) and lateral raises (3 X 12)

 Hollow hold (3 x 45 seconds)

 Leg day didn't seem as daunting the second time around.
 Instead of resistance band work, this lower-body routine included more weighted moves targeting the quads and hamstrings, and I felt extra motivated.
-If you have a full gym, you can do treadmill sprints to warm up and then load up the leg press.
-I went back to the park for sprints, on a hill this time for extra resistance.
+If you have a full gym, you can get your treadmill sprints on to warm up and then load up the leg press.
+I went back to the park for al fresco sprints, on a hill this time for extra resistance.

 The lower-body routine also held some surprises: not one but two supersets to burn out the glutes, hamstrings, and quads.
 The first included knee tucks on a stability ball, which looked deceptively easy, and side-to-side hops using a chair.
 I lost count of how many times I nearly toppled over from the very unstable ball.
 Superset number two used the stability ball for hamstring curls, and hip thrusts on a bench, which went much smoother.

-The ab finisher, a hands-to-feet stability ball pass, got so tough so quickly that I double-checked the reps.
+The ab finisher, a hands-to-feet stability ball pass, got so tough so fast I double-checked the reps.
 No question about it, I hit my failure point multiple times.